frankjmontero/Study-notes/JSHighlights.md

 const zeus = new SpaceShuttle('Jupiter');
 ```

+The syntax in classes must be written in "strict mode", you'll get an error if you don't.

+Class declarations are not hoisted.
+A class must be declared before being used.

 It should be noted that the class keyword declares a new function, to which a constructor is added.
 This constructor is invoked when new is called to create a new object.

 - UpperCamelCase should be used by convention for ES6 class names, as in `SpaceShuttle` used above.
 - The constructor method is a special method for creating and initializing an object created with a class.
 - To add a property to a constructor you must add it to the constructor function, you cannot do this: `SpaceShuttle.departure = 'Earth';`
+  -The this keyword in the constructor does not have a value.
+The value of this will be the new object created when the function is invoked

 ## **`Getters and Setters`**